 Staff were clear on the importance of emotional support needed by patients when delivering care.
+In particular patients with dental phobia and vulnerable adults and children living with a learning disability and mental illness.

 Patients described high levels of satisfaction with the responsive service provided by the practice.